Safety

 audiometric testing

 A series of hearing tests used to measure hearing over time.
-Audiometric testing detects any changes that may have occurred.
+Audiometric testing detects any hearing changes that may occur.

 baseline audiogram